aufflick/smc_mirror/net/sf/smc/README.txt

              : Do not use C++ iostream
                (use with -c++ only).
     -version : Print SMC version to standard out and exit.
+    -verbose : Output compiler messages (SMC is silent by default).
-    -verbose : Output more compiler messages.
+    -vverbose: Output more compiler messages.
     -help    : Print this message to standard out and exit.
     -sync    : Synchronize generated Java code
                (use with -java, -groovy, -vb and -csharp only).